jpmmadeira/halfway/README.md

-We began this project with a challenge: develop a product inspired by a song: "Livin' on a Prayer" by Bon Jovi.
+We began this project with a challenge: develop a product inspired by a song by Bon Jovi.
 We were quick to reach our concept: an application that allows startups to display their projects so that prospective investors can fund them.